dmurvihill/courier/README.md

 libraryDependencies += "me.lessis" %% "courier" % "0.1.3"
 ```

-Via [a more civilized method](https://github.com/softprops/ls#readme) which will do the same without all the manual work.

-    > ls-install courier

 Note.
 If you are a [bintray-sbt](https://github.com/softprops/bintray-sbt#readme) user you can optionally specify the resolver as

 ```scala